tcrammond/heroku-buildpack-yo-angular/README.md

 ## Parent Repository
 Refer to the parent repo's [readme](https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt/blob/2168fa2da5e7c8adf4ef60922afc2b0199f404de/README.md) for more information.
 This fork was made at commit 2168fa2.
 The readme link refers to the `README.md` file at that same commit.

-## Key Differences
+## Features
-- The parent repository install bower apps from a `bower.json` file in the root directory, this does
+- Installs bower apps from a `bower.json` file in the root directory

-- This repository deletes a few common files that are not need for production to reduce the slug size This reduces the slug size by almost 70% in most of my repositories.
-I don't typically use any of these files I am getting rid of but if you do, please fork and edit this for yourself.
+- Deletes a few common files that are not need for production by Angular apps to reduce the slug size.
+This reduces the slug size by almost 70% in most of my repositories.

+**WARNING:** As far as I know, none of these files and folder are or should be used in a production environment.
+They are only used for builds.
+If you are using any of the following files for production, this buildpack is likely to give you problems.

-### Current files being deleted:
+### Current files being deleted to reduce slug size:
 - .bowerrc
 - .editorconfig
 - .git/